FACTS, IDENTIFICATION & CONTROL

 -Size: Adult Body length averages 3 to 4 inch, tail length averages 3 to 4 inches

--Other: (distinguishing facts) – House mice have a naked bald tail
+-Other: (distinguishing facts) – Have a hairy and almost bead like tail

 -Life cycle: Mice are born hairless, with the eyes and ears shut.
 Hair begins to grow in a matter of days, but it will take about 2 weeks for the eyes and ears to open.
 Can live up to 3 years indoors and 1 year in the wild.